Home Vancouver’s Sea to Sky Region Britannia Mine Museum National Historic Site Toys Through the Decades at Britannia Mine Museum at Christmas

 How Much Does it Cost?

 When Santa was on-site in past years, admission to Britannia Mine cost either regular admission or around $35 for a family.
-In 2025 it’s either free (for the photos and limited access to the museum’s grounds) or full general admission (for access to everything).
+Last Christmas it was either free (for the photos and limited access to the museum’s grounds) or full general admission (for access to everything).

 Note: Although free, with the Toys Through The Decades: Capture Santa On Your Phone event, donations are greatly appreciated.